appspector/flutter-plugin/README.md

 Tracks all posted notifications and subscriptions.
 You can examine notification user info, sender/reciever objects, etc.
 And naturally you can post notifications to your app from the frontend.

+### File System Monitor
+Provides access to the application internal storage on Android and sandbox and bundle on iOS.
+Using this monitor you're able to download, remove or upload files, create directories and just walk around your app FS.

 For mode details, you can visit [Android SDK](https://github.com/appspector/android-sdk/) and [iOS SDK](https://github.com/appspector/ios-sdk) pages.